Toward Scalable Verifiable Reward: Proxy State-Based Evaluation for Multi-turn Tool-Calling LLM Agents: Introduction

 LLM-based agents are increasingly deployed to solve \emph{multi-turn}, \emph{multi-step}, \emph{tool-calling} tasks in industrial workflows (e.g., commerce, account management, customer operations).
 Building these agents requires two ingredients: (1) \textbf{stable evaluation} that reflects whether the agent truly accomplished user goals, and (2) \textbf{on-policy data generation} so the agent can learn from interaction, exploration, and environment feedback.
 Recent agentic benchmarks embrace a benchmark-as-environment paradigm (e.g., $\tau$-bench, $\tau^2$ bench, and AppWorld) \cite{yao2025taubench,barres2025tau2benchevaluatingconversationalagents,trivedi-etal-2024-appworld} with multi-turn user$\leftrightarrow$agent dialogue, multi-step agent$\leftrightarrow$tool interaction over deterministic backends, and \emph{final state-based evaluation} that scores terminal database state and user-facing responses rather than trajectory matching.
 While state-based evaluation accommodates the fact that there can exist multiple correct tool-calling paths, it relies on fully deterministic backends, which demands substantial engineering (schema design, deterministic tools, assertions), slowing iteration; for example, AppWorld reports $\sim$60K LOC for the engine and $\sim$40K LOC for the benchmark, plus $\sim$1.8K unit tests over 14 months \cite{trivedi-etal-2024-appworld}.

 To this end, we ask: \emph{Can we retain the benefits of final state-based evaluation without building a heavy deterministic backend?} We answer with \textbf{Proxy State-Based Evaluation}, which judges success against an \emph{LLM-inferred proxy final state} extracted from the complete interaction trace (conversation + tool calls/outputs).
+Our use of \emph{verifiable} refers to structured, auditable evaluation grounded in explicit scenario constraints and proxy state comparisons rather than deterministic ground-truth verification.
+While the evaluation is LLM-mediated, it is made reliable by scenario-level specifications and validated by $>$90\% human--LLM judge agreement.
 Concretely, we introduce: (i) a \textit{scenario} object encoding the user goal, user/system facts, the expected final \emph{proxy} backend state, and the expected final agent reply; (ii) an \textit{LLM proxy state tracker} that infers state transitions and the proxy final state from multi-turn, multi-step traces; and (iii) an \textit{LLM judge} that compares the proxy final state and agent responses against the scenario specification to decide goal completion.
 In production settings, this proxy, benchmark-as-environment design can be stood up quickly and evolve with product roadmaps.
 It generates multi-turn, multi-step rollouts suitable for model training, provides stable, model-differentiating metrics that guide iteration, and also specifies tool schemas that inform how tools should behave even while they are still under development.

 Our benchmark yields \emph{consistent capability ordering} across model families: goal completion (GC) scales with model strength and with inference-time reasoning effort.
 Training the RA (SFT, RFT) within the environment improves open-weight RAs using both on-policy and off-policy data.
 Ablation studies confirm the robustness of the proxy state tracker and to scenario completeness, and user persona variability is captured while keeping user-induced error low.
 Human–LLM judge agreement rate exceeds 90\%, and the user and tool simulator hallucination rates are close to zero, supporting reliable evaluation.